Table of Contents

 Mistake #4: Wrong Foot Placement

 There is no single, correct way to place your feet during a single leg hip thrust.
-What works for one might not yield reuslts for someone else, so it is primarily a trial-and-error method.
+What works for one might not yield results for someone else, so it is primarily a trial-and-error method.
 One widespread mistake is positioning your foot too forward, which starts working the hamstrings instead of your glutes.

 However, also avoid tucking your feet too much into your body.
 It trains your quadriceps instead of your glutes, killing the purpose of the exercise.